swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-8-serve-the-model-with-mlem/index.md

 Did you pay attention to the last lines?
 The `preprocess` lambda loads the `TfidfTransformer` with the `CountVectorizer`.
 These will be saved along the model for future predictions.
 The `sample_data` will be used to generate the right input for when the model is deployed (seen later on).
 MLEM will store the model's metadata in the `models/rf.mlem` file.
 {% /callout %}

-## Load the model and its artifacts from MLEM

 Update the `src/evaluate.py` file to load the model from MLEM.

 ```py